 Jiro Dreams of Sushi (2011)

 Jiro Dreams of Sushi is one of those rare films that has garnered universal praise from both critics and audiences, foodies and film buffs.
 This fascinating documentary tells the story of Jiro Ono, the then 85-year-old sushi master and owner of Sukiyabashi Jiro, a three-Michelin-starred restaurant comprised of 10 seats, located in a Tokyo subway station.
-The film tells the tale of Jiro’s search for absolute perfection as well as the stories of his two sons, both sushi chefs, who struggle to live up to his father’s name.
-As of 2019, Sukiyabashi Jiro has been stripped of its Michelin stars owing to the decision to no longer accept reservations from the general public.
-Thankfully, the now 94-year-old Jiro’s sushi is preserved through this beautiful doc.
+The film tells the tale of Jiro’s search for absolute perfection alongside the stories of his two sons, both sushi chefs, who struggle to live up to his father’s name.
+Since 2019, Sukiyabashi Jiro has been stripped of its Michelin stars owing to the decision to no longer accept reservations from the general public.
+Thankfully, the now 95-year-old Jiro’s sushi is preserved through this beautiful doc.

 The Trip (2010)

-Fans of British comedy will be no stranger to comedic gems Steve Coogan and Rob Brydon, who play exaggerated versions of themselves in this side-splitting TV turned film series.
+Fans of British comedy will be no stranger to comedic gems Steve Coogan and Rob Brydon, who play exaggerated versions of themselves in this side-splitting TV-turned-film series.
 The first series, which was edited into a feature film, sees the duo on a restaurant tour of northern England.
-The second film (The Trip to Italy, 2014) sees them touring Italy, and the third (The Trip to Spain, 2017) sees them touring, well, Spain.
-Expect a hilarious journey complete with twists and turns, off-kilter humour, a love-hate relationship and copious amounts of delicious food.
-There’s a fourth film (The Trip to Greece) in production, so be sure to catch up before its release!
+The second film (The Trip to Italy, 2014) finds them touring Italy, while the third (The Trip to Spain, 2017) see them in, well, Spain.
+The latest movie in the series (The Trip to Greece, 2020) follows Coogan and Brydon on their travels from Troy to Ithaca.
+In each, expect a hilarious journey complete with twists and turns, off-kilter humour, a love-hate relationship and copious amounts of delicious food.

 The Search for General Tso (2014)